A group of high school pupils aim to tackle climate change by hosting a ‘shirt swap event’ at Bloomfield Road

 On Saturday 30th April 2022 from 12 noon we are supporting the pupils in hosting their very own ‘Swap Shop’ here at Blackpool FC’s Education and Community Centre.
 Here are some things you can do to help……

 The pupils look forward to welcoming fans and local community members on the day and all your shirt donations prior and during the event.
-Thank you in advance for supporting them in their mission to make Blackpool and the Football Club a more environmentally friendly place to live.
+Thank you in advance for supporting them in their mission to make Blackpool and the Football Club a more environmentally friendly place.